The Siege of Kenilworth Castle

 THE SIEGE’S OUTCOME

-At 172 days, Kenilworth’s was the longest siege in English medieval history.
+At 172 days, Kenilworth’s was one of the longest sieges in English medieval history.
 What did it achieve?

 For Henry, Kenilworth Castle was at least restored to him.
 He immediately gave it to his younger son, Edmund, who was made Earl of Lancaster the following year – so beginning about 200 years of the castle’s ownership by the House of Lancaster.